Sindhi folk tales: Overview

+Sassui Punhun

 Many of these folktales, especially those that deal with love stories, are well known in Sindh.
 Among them, the story of Sassui Punhun is probably the most famous.
 In it, a beautiful Indus girl named Sassui, brought up by a washerman's family in Bhambore, attracts many lovers.
 Finally, the prince of Kecch falls in love with her.
 His family is dismayed and eventually make the couple drunk and carry the lover away.
 Sassui finds herself alone in the morning.
-She follows the traces of a Baloch caravan until she perishes in the desert.
+She follows the traces of a caravan until she perishes in the desert.

+Sohni Mehar

 There is also the tragic story of Sohni who, married to a man she dislikes.
-She swims every night across the Indus to visit her beloved Mehar who tends the cattle on an island Eventually her sister-in-law discovers the secret and substitutes a pot of unbaked clay for a pot she used to carry as a kind of life vest, and Sohni drowns.
+She swims every night across the Indus to visit her beloved Mehar who tends the cattle on an island.
+Eventually her sister-in-law discovers the secret and substitutes a pot of unbaked clay for a pot she used to carry as a kind of life vest, and Sohni drowns.

+Lilan Chanesar

 Strange is the story of Lilan Chanesar.
 The heroine, a lady well versed in magic charms, barters the right of sleeping one night with her husband to her unknown rival for a diamond necklace.
 When her husband divorces her, she realizes she has frivolously given away all her happiness.
 After long trials, the couple meet again and die together.

+Noori Jam Tamachi

 The story of Nuri tells of historical event during the Samma period, when the young Jam Tamachi fell in love with a fishermaid, Nuri, who, by virtue of humility and softness, became his favourite queen.

+Umar Marui

 The story of Umar Marui is also famous.
 Umar, the ruler of Amarkot, captures young Marui.
 She pines and longs for home, never listening to the blandishment of the ruler, but remaining faithful to her family, the poor herdsmen of Malir Tharparkar.
 Eventually, Umar sees no way but to send her home.